islandryu/formx/README.md

 There is also a `deps` field in the field config which tells `formx` to update that field also when the fields set in `deps` are updated.
 You can use other fields values from the second argument of the props function - `form`

+### Props

+Anything you wish to pass to your component.
+The only prop with special treatment is `schema` which is used for validation.

+### Deps

+Deps are field names upon which your field depends on.
+Each time one of the fields in the array gets updated (value, error), that field gets updated too.

+### initState function

+`initState` is called on mount of each field, and when you call `resetForm`.
+You can pass `value` and `error` here.

 ## Why?

 Big forms (30+ fields) are hard to maintain.